-Dick Frizzell, Cubits study, 1971 I'm ducking back a bit here to my immediate post-art school years to make my point about starting somewhere.
-This was painted seven years after graduation and five years before the Aulik cover, but rea
+Dick Fritzell, Cubist study, 1971 I'm ducking back a bit here to my immediate post-art school years to make my point about starting somewhere.
+This was painted seven years after graduation and five years before the Alak cover, but retails in whem if the beauting.